 MSc applicants will have a Honours undergraduate degree, with an overall minimum average of 75%.
 MSc applicants must have demonstrated the use of quantitative skills, by successfully completing courses in mathematics, statistics or data analysis.
 The math skills required for EPID 821 (Introductory Biostatistics) are basically at the level of high school mathematics.
 The self-assessment questions are grouped into arithmetic, algebra, some special mathematical functions and graphs.
 Answers are at the end.
 The skills for solving these simple math problems will be useful in EPID 821.
 If you find these questions difficult, and achieve less than 70% correct answer, you probably need a crash course before coming into the program.

-Full time students are accepted into the program for a September start date each year, The application deadline is January 15, 2015, although applications will continue to be accepted until the program is full.
-Submission by the early date offers a better chance of receiving funding.
+Full time students are accepted into the program for a September start date each year, Applications will continue to be accepted until the program is full.
+Early submission offers a better chance of receiving funding.

 Please note that if you are an applicant who is a graduate or current student of Queen's, at the undergraduate or graduate level, you do not need to send transcripts.
 Your student record from Queen's will be accessed by the admission's committee.
 For any degrees earned outside of Queen's, please ensure that you arrange for two official transcripts to be sent to the School of Graduate Studies at the address below from the issuing university

 74 Union Street

 Transcripts in languages other than English or French must be accompanied by an English or French translation provided by the institution issuing the transcript.